 Is it time to get out the suncream?

 So can you actually get a tan through your window?
 Is it time to put on sun cream if you sit near a window at work?
 The simple answer is no, at least if your window is traditional glass.
 The glass blocks most of the dangerous UVB rays, which is the sunlight responsible for melanin production, the dark pigment within the skin that converts radiation energy into harmless heat.
 As some UVA rays do get through glass though, spending long periods of time in the conservatory or by a window means you should take some precautions to protect your skin from the long-term damage from UVA.
 You may not tan but you will do damage to your skin long-term.
 An Everest conservatory can have solar glass which is specifically treated to reduce the suns glare and reflect solar energy entering your conservatory so you can comfortably enjoy the heat in your conservatory.
 Do you struggle to keep your conservatory cool in the summer?
-Check out our conservatory cooling tips.

 Does all glass block sunrays?